Creative Technologies and Entrepreneurship

 For whom?

-All modules are open to Belgian students as electives.
+All modules are also available to Belgian students as electives.

 English language requirements

-As the entire programme is taught in English, you should master the English language sufficiently to participate actively in the courses.
+The entire programme is taught in English, so a good command of the language is essential.
 Level B2 is strongly recommended.

-Students can take English (or other) language lessons on their own expense in the language center of the University of Antwerp (Linguapolis).
-Applications and fees are to be arranged directly with Linguapolis.
+• Students who want to improve their English can take courses at Linguapolis, the language centre of the University of Antwerp.
+These courses are at your own expense, and applications and fees are to be arranged directly with Linguapolis.

 When?